rozsazoltan/echoscreen/README.md

 The original creator of the project became inactive and abandoned the package.
 This fork was not intended for active development but fixes some annoying features and clarifies certain issues.
+See more [here](#forked-from-deskreen).

 The project is old and difficult to maintain.